 Which kind of SSD do I want?

 In addition to different physical form factors, there are several different types of SSDs.
-One version is optimized for higher performance and often feature higher storage capacity while using a tiny bit more power.
+One version is optimized for higher performance and often features higher storage capacity while using a tiny bit more power.
 These are generally more expensive per Gigabyte.

 Another version is optimized for lower power consumption but slightly lower performance speed.
 These are also usually smaller capacity drives but tend to be less expensive.